danielmunro/dgse/content/glossary/strongly-typed.md

 short: Method of type enforcement at a language level.
 ---

 Method of type enforcement at a language level.
-Specifically, strongly typed languages have restrictions when performing operations on values of different types.
+Strongly typed languages have restrictions when performing operations on values of different types.

 Comparisons and math operations specifically may result in exceptions when unexpected types are mixed.